xxfoundation/elixxir-docs/end_to_end.md

 directly to the gateways for all their network interactions.
 The first application to be developed by the Elixxir development team is a chat application that supports one on one and group chat.
-For the purpose of supporting the Elixxir chat application, the gateways interact with a message spool database so they can persist chat messages for later retrieval by the recipient client.
-The full end to end path looks like
+For the purpose of persisting received messages from the mixnet, the gateways interact with each other in a gossip protocol so that all the gateways receive a copy of each message.
+Later clients can retrieve their messages from any of the gateways.

-this:
+The full end to end path looks like this:

 **FIXME**: add an explainatory diagram

-client -> gateway -> mix cascade -> gateway -> spool database
+client -> gateway -> mix cascade -> gateway gossip system

 Later on, the recipient client can retrieve their messages by interacting with any of the gateways and querying the proper message IDs.
-These message IDs are generated deterministically by the sender and recipient clients.
+These message IDs are generated deterministically by the sender and recipient clients such that there are many message ID collisions with other clients.
+When clients query for messages the gateways sends a bloom filter which the clients use to determine which the message IDs of messages persisted.

 The gateway nodes also have support for a plugin system so additional mixnet services may be added.
 That is, instead of delivering a message